motleytech/pybook/README.md

 Clone the repo and run `python setup/install.py`

-After cloning, change the password hash in setup/pwhash.py.
+After installing, change the password hash in setup/pwhash.py.
 Use the following snippet to generate the password hash.

 ```
 In [1]: from IPython.lib import passwd